 In an effort to stem the tide of litigation, federal authorities in 1991 consolidated federal asbestos cases in U.S. District Court for pretrial purposes.
 When the presiding judge failed to reach a global settlement in the Georgine v.
 Amchem Products asbestos case, a group of attorneys worked out a separate settlement for some plaintiffs.

 In 1997, the U.S. Supreme court struck down the $1.2 billion class-action settlement against Amchem Products because the plaintiffs’ claims were too varied.
 The class action lawsuit included plaintiffs who had developed asbestos-related diseases and other who had been exposed but not yet developed symptoms.
+The decision in this case, Amchem Products Inc. v.
+Windsor, has led to the direct decline in asbestos-related class action lawsuits being tried at the federal level.

 Get a Free Compensation Guide